Parsippany–Troy Hills, New Jersey: Local government

 The township is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Mayor-Council system of municipal government (Plan E), implemented based on the recommendations of a Charter Study Commission as of January 1, 1966.
 The township is one of 71 municipalities (of the 564) statewide that use this form of government.
 The governing body is comprised of the mayor and the five-member township council, all elected to four-year terms of office on an at-large basis in partisan elections held in odd-numbered years as part of the November general election.
 Either two or three council seats are up for vote each election, with the mayoral seat up for vote at the same time that two seats are up for vote.
 The mayor and council are separately elected, with the mayor, serving as the chief executive officer, and the council serving in the capacity of a legislative body.

 Some responsibilities of the mayor include preparation of the budget, enforcement of the ordinances, supervision of municipal departments and property, execution of Council decisions, and oversight of other functions of the municipality.
 Some of the responsibilities of the Council include adopting ordinances, approval of contracts presented by the mayor, scheduling times and places for council meetings and designation of the official newspapers of the municipality.

-As of 2025, the mayor of Parsippany–Troy Hills is Republican James R. Barberio, whose term of office ends December 31, 2025.
-Barberio had previously served as Mayor from 2010-2018.
-The Township Council consists of Council President Paul Carifi, Jr. (R, 2027), Council Vice President Frank Neglia (R, 2025), Judy Hernandez (D, 2027), Matt McGrath (R, 2027), and Justin Musella (R, 2025).
+As of 2026, the mayor of Parsippany–Troy Hills is Democrat Pulkit Desai, whose term of office ends December 31, 2029.
+Members of the Township Council are Council President Judy Hernandez (D, 2027), Council Vice President Diya Patel (D, 2029), Paul Carifi Jr. (R, 2027), Matt Kavanagh (D, 2029) and Matt McGrath (R, 2027).